Don’t have miso paste on hand and need it for a recipe? Here are the best ingredients to use as a miso paste substitute in a pinch!

 Please enable JavaScript in your browser to complete this form.

 I’ve recently become quite obsessed with using miso paste in cooking.
-From dressings to marinades, sauces to broths, it brings an unmatched savory umami flavor.
+From dressings to marinades, sauces to broths, it brings an unmatched savory umami flavor that also happens to be a great natural source or probiotics.

 My recent favorite way to use it is in this maple miso chicken recipe.